cthulhuology/ConnServer2/README.md

 it's predicessor.
 ConnServer2 will support:

 	* JSON as it's native messaging format
-	* WebSocket support will work out of the box, as will raw TCP connections
+	* WebSocket support will work out of the box, as well as raw TCP connections
 	* The new Object Server functionality will be migrated to a separate process space
 	* An advanced Actor model will be supported for native bots and client connections
 	* Multiple routing topologies will be supported, in addition to pub/sub models